When people hear “biggest financial mistakes” they tend to immediately think about investments, debts, and other common financial topics.

 You can always make more money as long as you're healthy.

-Second, focus on not buying dumb shit to impress people who don't matter.
+Second, focus on not buying dumb things to impress people who don't matter.

 I have strong relationships and friendships because people don't feel that they need to impress me.